aeoloslee/java-design-patterns/README.md

+#策略模式与委托原则的比较
+the strategy pattern is a very specific design solution to a common software problem. the strategy pattern implies that there will be

+an interface called Strategy (or with Strategy as part of the name). this interface should have a method called execute(). one or more concrete classes called something like ConcreteStrategyA, ConcreteStrategyB, etc. that implement the Strategy interface. there should also be a context class that contains the Strategy delegation is more a principal than a pattern. delegation implies that instead of having a single object be in charge of everything, it delegates responsibilities to other objects. the reason this is a common technique is that it enforces two even more fundamental principals of software development by lessening coupling and increasing cohesiveness.

+#关注原则而不是模式
+Having said all that, don't worry about patterns.
+Focus on the principals and if you feel your solution could be improved upon - look to the patterns to see if there is a better mousetrap.
+If you focus on patterns instead of principals, you will find yourself getting lost in all the patterns and implementing patterns for the sake of implementing patterns...

 <!-- the line below needs to be an empty line C: (its because kramdown isnt
      that smart and dearly wants an empty line before a heading to be able to display it as such, e.g. website) -->